 Hi everyone,

-This year, I am determined to raise as much money as possible to fight cancer and to help PMC eclipe the $1 Billion raised mark!
-Thanks to many of you, we've been able to raise just over $80,000 together over my first 8 years.
-Covid has really hurt fundraising in recent years, but cancer has not stopped, so I'm determined to get back to heavy hitter status (awarded to the top fundraisers).
-I've set a personal goal of raising $15,000 dollars this year.
+I am determined to raise as much money as possible to fight cancer.
+Last year the PMC ecliped $1 Billion raised.
+And thanks to many of you, we are approaching $100,000 raised over my 10 years of riding in the PMC!
+I'm determined to get back to Heavy Hitter status this year (awarded to the top fundraisers) and have set a personal goal of raising $10,000 dollars this year.

 As you probably know, the PMC cause is one that is very close to my heart for a number of reasons.
 My wife, Candice, was diagnosed with invasive breast cancer in 2016 and received daily treatment at Dana Farber for a number of months.
 She continues to be seen there and we have been blown away not only by the level of medical care and attention she has received, but also by the phenomenal resources and support systems they provide for children and the thousands of other patients whose paths we cross each time we go in.
 So I speak from first hand experience about the amazing people and medical advances at DFCI.
 Dana Farber means a great deal to my family: Both my father (leukemia) and my mother (breast cancer) have been patients there, and I am seen (for melanoma follow up) at DFCI/Brigham as well.
 Finally, my sister works at Dana Farber as the Assistant Vice President of Donor Relations... so you can see it is an important place in our lives.